 Continued sun exposure will often lead to liver spots and freckles.
 Furthermore, the damage can begin to show in the connective tissues and can ultimately result in sagging, wrinkling, and loose skin.

 That is why it is essential to use SPF sunscreen and limit your exposure to UV Rays.
 There are a number of highly effective pigmentation treatments available to cure the problem anywhere on the body.

 Pigmented marks such as freckles and melasma are commonly caused by melanin at birth or hormonal shifts.
-Both of which can be effectively treated with a Limelight photofacial laser treatment.
+Both of these can be effectively treated with a Limelight photofacial laser treatment.